 BP: And I just thought that people just started fighting and protesting and it kind of evolved into something else.
-I don't think, initially, it was meant – see, people call it, and I have discussions with my friends, who say “Well, the rebellion -” I said, that wasn't a rebellion, that was a riot.
+I don't think, initially, it was meant – see, people call it, and I have discussions with my friends, who say “Well, the rebellion —” I said, that wasn't a rebellion, that was a riot.
 It was a riot.
 I was there.
 I saw it.
-A lot of people – they – they weren't talking about injustice.
+A lot of people – they weren't talking about injustice.
 I was talking to everybody on the street that day.
 I can't tell you about what they were talking about, but 40-something people got killed during that time.
-Hm hm.
-I remember that so vividly, and my mother had to take the bus to work, I was so – so worried about her, too.
+Mmhmm.
+I remember that so vividly, and my mother had to take the bus to work, I was so worried about her, too.
 And I mean, she would – she missed a day looking for my brother but still, you know, she had to go to work, and – Detroit was a city, too, that when she worked afternoons and get off at 11 at night, she could still take that bus home and walk home, and she did not – she never was robbed, she never was accosted.
 But the fear was in us, from the Big Four.
 You've heard about the Big Four?
-STRESS, all of a sudden, the – huh?
+STRESS [Stop The Robberies Enjoy Safe Streets], all of a sudden, the – huh?

 WW: STRESS was afterwards.